thruthesky/fireflutter/docs/comments.md

 # Comments

+A comment is created by users to comment on a post.

 ## Comment Model

-Fields:
+### Fields

+- ref
-- DatabaseReference ref;
+  * DatabaseReference
-  * Referance in RTDB to access the comment
+  * Reference in RTDB to access the comment
+- id
-- String id;
+  * String
   * The ID of the category
-- String category;
+- parentId
-  * Category is not saved in RTDB since it is accessible in post but it is important in the model.
-- String postId;
+  * optional String
-  * Post's Id is not saved in RTDB since it is accessible in post but it is important in the model.
-- final String? parentId;
-  * This it when the comment is represented as a reply under an existing comment.
+  * The ID of the comment's parent when the comment is represented as a reply under an existing comment.
+- content
-- String content;
+  * String
   * The main content which is the actual comment.
+- uid
-- final String uid;
+  * String
   * The commenter's uid.
+- createdAt
-- final int createdAt;
+  * int
   * When the comment was created, in milliseconds since epoch
+- urls
-- List of String urls = [];
+  * List of Strings
+  * default: []
   * urls of the attached files (mostly for photos)
+- depth
-- int depth;
+  * int
   * depth of the comment (for indention in replies).
-- bool deleted
+- deleted
+  * bool
   * Whether the comment is deleted.
 True means deleted.
+Otherwise, not deleted.

+### Getters

+- category
+  * String
+  * The category of the forum where the comment's post belong.
+  * Category is not saved in RTDB since it is accessible in post but it is important in the model.
+- postId
+  * String
+  * The id of the post where the comment is commented.
+  * Post's Id is not saved in RTDB since it is accessible in post but it is important in the model.

 ## CommentView Widget